cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 subtitle: Is this the end of software engineering as we know it?
 tags: sarcasm
 description: |
-  Today's AI systems can generate code cheaper and faster than us.
-But AI still craves guidance.
-So, prompt engineering is revolutionizing software development as we know it.
-The traditional era of software engineering is nearing its end.
-Coding practices are evolving, and so are we!
+  Today's AI-powered systems can generate code cheaper and faster than developers.
+The new era of automated text generation has come to us developers.
+And with it, there comes a new batch of fresh challenges.
+Fortunately, AI still craves human guidance.
+Effective prompt engineering is revolutionizing software development as we know it.
+And just as the technology evolves, so do we!
 keywords:
   - ChatGPT,
   - prompt engineering,